bbauska/Anti-Project2025/anti.md

 in crypto assets, just like when FTX collapsed.</li>
 </ul>

-Supports the reasoning of the 5th Circuit, which said the CFPB’s funding was unconstitutional.
+<p>Supports the reasoning of the 5th Circuit, which said the CFPB’s funding was unconstitutional.
 SCOTUS will hear oral arguments on October 3 of this year.
 CAP is planning an event on September 28 specifically about this case and the extensive consumer protection statutes overseen by the agency and the many rules promulgated since the agency was established in 2012–all of which protect consumers from scams, abusive fees, and unfair financial practices of financial institutions.
-Seeks to abolish the CFPB and reverse Dodd-Frank Section 1061 that created it, returning the consumer protection functions to the various agencies that handled them pre-CFTC.
+Seeks to abolish the CFPB and reverse Dodd-Frank Section 1061 that created it, returning the consumer protection functions to the various agencies that handled them pre-CFTC.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Consequences:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->